-Packsaddle Cave Trail is a 5 mile lightly trafficked out and back trail located near Springville, CA that features a river and is rated as moderate.
+Packsaddle Cave Trail is a 5 mile lightly trafficked out and back trail located near Springville, California that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, and trail running and is accessible year-round.
 Dogs are also able to use this trail.

 Hike begins about 16 miles north of Kernville on Mtn.
 99. Just north of the Fairview Campground.
 Trail climbs 3 miles to the cave.
 Bring a flashlight to explore the cave to see the remaining stalactites and stalagmites .
 Trail gains elevation fairly constantly with a 900 ft gain to cross the ridge/saddle.
 Along this incline you can see deer brush. manzanita, live oak, digger pine and sagebrush.
 Trail dips down to the creek - crossing it about three times.
 Cave has stalactites and stalagmites - bring flashlight.

 great hike! and the cave was a nice finish!

 Note: there are 2 caves - the easiest one is the unanmed one a bit further up the canyon on the USGS topo.
 Look for a cairn on the trail pointing to the side route.